 Deferred outflows of resources represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense / expenditure) until then.
 Deferred outflows for the changes in proportion and differences between actual pension contributions and the Health District's proportionate share of pension contributions are deferred and amortized over the average expected remaining service life of all employees that are provided with pension benefits.
 Deferred outflows for pension contributions made by the Health District subsequent to the pension plan's actuarial measurement date are deferred for one year.
-Deferred outflows for the difference between actual and expected experience in the total OPEB liability are deferred and amortized over the average expected remaining service life of all employees that are provided with pension between actual and expected experience in the total OPEB liability are deferred and amortized over the average expected remaining service life of all employees that are provided with pension between actual and expected experience in the total OPEB liability are deferred and amortized over the average expected remaining service life of all employees that are provided with health benefits.
+Deferred outflows for the difference between actual and expected experience in the total OPEB liability are deferred and amortized over the average expected remaining service life of all employees that are provided with health benefits.

 Deferred inflows of resources represent an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The government-wide statement of net position also reports 1) the differences between expected and actual pension plan experience and changes of pension plan actuarial assumptions, which are deferred and amortized over the average expected remaining service life of all employees that are provided with pension benefits, 2) the net difference between projected and actual earnings on pension plan investments, which are deferred and amortized over five years, and 3) changes in assumptions or other inputs to the total OPEB liability which are deferred and amortized over the average over the average expected remaining service life of all employees that are provided with resonance of pension and amortized over five years, and 3) changes in assumptions or other inputs to the total OPEB liability which are deferred and amortized over the average expected remaining service life of all employees that are provided with the total OPEB liability which are deferred and amortized over the average expected remaining service life of all employees that are provided with health benefits.
+The government-wide statement of net position also reports 1) the differences between expected and actual pension plan experience and changes of pension plan actuarial assumptions, which are deferred and amortized over the average expected remaining service life of all employees that are provided with pension benefits, 2) the net difference between projected and actual earnings on pension plan investments, which are deferred and amortized over five years, and 3) changes in assumptions or other inputs to the total OPEB liability which are deferred and amortized over the average expected remaining service life of all employees that are provided with health benefits.